Some types of immigration waivers can be granted only if the applicant can show that denial would result in “extreme hardship”.

 Depending on the waiver being sought, a qualifying family member is usually defined as a spouse and, in most cases, a parent or child.

-To help you better understand “extreme hardship” in immigration cases, our Los Angeles, California immigration lawyers discuss the following, below:
+To help you better understand “extreme hardship” in immigration cases, our California immigration lawyers discuss the following, below:

 - 1. When is the “extreme hardship” test used?

 - 2. What waivers does the test apply to?

 - 3. Who counts as a “qualifying family member?”